Annandale and Nithsdale Community Benefit Company

 - For grants from £5,001 to £20,000, a minimum of 50% match funding is required.

 Local procurement.
 That local suppliers will be used for the provision of goods and services, where appropriate.
 ‘Local’ will vary depending on the nature and availability of the item/service in question.
 In some cases, it could be taken to mean within Annandale or Nithsdale and the surrounding area, but in others, Dumfries and Galloway or, indeed, the South of Scotland might be most appropriate.
 To read more, visit Evidencing value for money page.

 Care for our environment.
 That consideration has been given to minimising the environmental impact of projects and reducing the applicant organisation’s ‘carbon footprint.'

 Local consultation.
 That the organisation has consulted an appropriate number of the intended beneficiaries of the project and can demonstrate local support for the proposal.

 Partnership working.
 That the organisation has considered whether delivering the project in partnership with other organisations / groups will add value (financial, capability, or other).
 This could involve working with voluntary, private, or public sector bodies that operate at the local, regional, or national level.

 Who can apply?

 Groups and organisations working to benefit people in any of the eligible communities can apply.
 Your group/organisation must meet our standard eligibility criteria.
-You don’t need to be registered charity to apply.
+You don’t need to be a registered charity to apply.